Periodically refreshed quantum thermal machines: Thermodynamics at the NESS

 while the second law is given by

-In the above, $P_{\rm ext}$ is the power input into the system due to external switching on and off of the system-bath couplings at the NESS, $P_{\rm chem}$ is the power input due to the chemical potentials of the baths at the NESS, $\dot{Q}_{\ell}$ is the heat dissipation rate at the NESS, $\sigma$ is the entropy production rate at the NESS.
-A non-zero value for the entropy production rate quantifies the irreversibility of the process.
+Here, $P_{\rm ext}$ is the cycle-averaged power input into the system due to external switching on and off of the system-bath couplings at the NESS, $P_{\rm chem}$ is the cycle-averaged chemical power, $\dot{Q}_{\ell}$ is the cycle-averaged heat dissipation rate at the NESS, $\sigma$ is the cycle-averaged entropy production rate at the NESS.
+The sign convention for describing the thermodynamic behavior is given in Table~\ref{sign_convention}.

 To obtain these quantities for the NESS of the PReB process, we define $\hat{H}_m$ as the Hamiltonian governing the dynamics of the system during the $m$th step,

 where $\hat{H}_{B_{\ell m}}$ is the Hamiltonian of the finite-size chain of the $\ell$th bath that is connected to the system during the $m$th step, obtained via chain-mapping (see Eqs.~(\ref{chain_mapping}) and (\ref{chain_size})) and $\hat{H}_{SB_{\ell m}}$ is the corresponding system-bath coupling.
 At the NESS of PReB, we have